Blackberry Cake – easy bundt cake with ginger

 It is the best time of year bakes!
 You still have the last of the summer harvest of fruit and vegetables coming out, plus with it getting a little cooler it is the perfect reason to pop the oven on and get baking.

-Blackberry and Ginger Cake
+Easy Blackberry Cake

 - 250 g unsalted butter

 - 220 g golden caster sugar